-Haptoglobin binds to hemoglobin and reduces inflammation and oxidative stress.
-It plays a role in heart and kidney health, leaky gut, obesity, and cancer.
-A common genetic variant of haptoglobin increases the risk of heart disease, diabetes, and other inflammatory and immune disorders.
+Haptoglobin binds to free hemoglobin and reduces inflammation and oxidative stress.
+Doctors test hemoglobin to check for abnormal destruction of red blood cells (hemolytic anemia).
+Common genetic variants in the haptoglobin gene have been associated with heart disease, diabetes, and other inflammatory and immune disorders.
 Read on to learn more about this protein and the ways in which it keeps you healthy.

-Haptoglobin (Hp, medical abbreviation: hpt) is a protein primarily produced in the liver, but also in other tissues including the lungs, fat tissue, skin, spleen, brain, intestine, arterial vessels, and kidneys, and released into the bloodstream [R, R].
+Haptoglobin (Hp, medical abbreviation: hpt) is a protein primarily produced in the liver, but also in other tissues including the lungs, fat tissue, skin, spleen, brain, intestine, arterial vessels, and kidneys.
+It is released into the bloodstream [1, 2].

-A major function of Hp is to bind free hemoglobin in the bloodstream.
+A major function of haptoglobin is to bind free hemoglobin in the bloodstream.